 With seniors age 65 and older representing the fastest-growing sector of the U.S. population, the basic tools of yoga — such as relaxation, breathing and gentle postures — offer a powerful, yet low-cost and accessible means to enhance quality of life and to ease suffering caused by many ailments common to seniors including arthritis, chronic pain and heart disease.

 Carol Krucoff, E-RYT

-Carol is a Yoga Therapist at Duke Integrative Medicine in Durham, North Carolina, and a health journalist.
+Carol is a Yoga Teacher at Duke Integrative Medicine in Durham, North Carolina, and a health journalist.
 A frequent contributor to Yoga Journal, Carol served as founding editor of The Washington Post’s Health Section and her articles have appeared in numerous national publications including The New York Times, Reader’s Digest and Prevention.

 She is author of several books including “Yoga Sparks: 108 Easy Practices for Stress Relief in a Minute or Less” and “Healing Yoga for Neck and Shoulder Pain,” and creator of the audio home practice CD, Healing Moves Yoga.

 Kimberly is a health educator specializing in the therapeutic use of yoga and meditation for seniors and people with medical challenges.
 Kimberly has developed and taught yoga programs being researched at Duke University Medical Center and Oregon Health & Science University (OHSU).
 The Yoga of Awareness program, developed by Kimberly and her husband Jim, has been shown in research trials to significantly reduce pain and fatigue in women with metastatic breast cancer, breast cancer survivors, as well as women with fibromyalgia.